dorshinar/blog/content/blog/impossible-state-with-typescript/impossible-state-with-typescript.md

 But I am here to present to you a better way.
 There is a very simple way in which we can ensure we always have exactly what we want, nothing more and nothing less.

 We can leverage Typescript's powerful [Union Types](https://www.typescriptlang.org/docs/handbook/unions-and-intersections.html#union-types).
-In essence, union types allow us to make new types, that act as an `OR` clause in a way.
+In essence, union types allow us to make new types that act as an `OR` clause in a way.

 Let's start with a quick example.
 Say we have an intelligent logger that can both print single log messages, and can concatenate log messages if passed as an array.